-The Six Ways We Make Ourselves Vulnerable
+Six Ways We Compromise Data

 The temptation to be as open and transparent as possible can be strong when interacting with a social networking site, but ask yourself if you’ve ever done any of the following items in this list.
 We think you may find yourself a little concerned:

 Providing your telephone number or home town in your public contact details.

 Posting your birth date in your public details.

 Using a simple password or re-using one between several websites

 Not turning on privacy controls.

 While any one of these may seem simple, consider for example the sorts of questions that websites provided by banks, or your email provider, ask in the event of you forgetting your password.
 Questions about family members, pets or significant places and events are common.
 What then is the IT governance issue?
 When you are posting that kind of information online regularly, the value of that information becomes compromised.
 Indeed, you could argue that the more information that you post online about yourself, the more likely you are to become a target for opportunistic hackers.
 This is bad enough when dealing with personal accounts, but what about the effect on business?

 So far, for employers, most of the attention has been on people bringing disrepute on their work places through inappropriate comments on social networking sites.
 These are not the only risks that need to be assessed as part of your IT governance processes however.
 While there are many good reasons for both individuals and businesses to use social media, the risks are considerable.
 Even seemingly innocuous information can provide surprising leverage.